hdevillers/go-fannot-documentation/docs/source/usage/refine_data.rst

 It is possible to use directly a complete dataset downloaded from **UniProt** (see the :ref:`Retrieve datasets <Retrieve datasets>` section).
 However, working with a single large reference database will require a lot of memory and computation time.
-In addition, it can result in less consistant annotations as these large datasets contain entries with variable annotation quality and from a wide range of organisms.
+In addition, it can result in less consistent annotations as these large datasets contain entries with variable annotation quality and from a wide range of organisms.

-**go-FAnnoT** offers the possibility to split these large datasets into smaller ones according to different criteria (eg., taxonomy, annotation completness, experimental evidence, etc.), and then to build a hierarchy between these different sub-datasets.
+**go-FAnnoT** offers the possibility to split these large datasets into smaller ones according to different criteria (eg., taxonomy, annotation completeness, experimental evidence, etc.), and then to build a hierarchy between these different sub-datasets.

 Thus, for example, let's say that we have to annotation the protein coding genes of the